UP | HOME

 The number of column output in the CSV or JSON outputs depend on the options passed to ltlcross.
 Additional columns will be output if --strength, --ambiguous, --automata, or --product=+N are used.

-Columns formula and tool contain the formula translated and the command run to translate it.
+Columns formula and tool contain the formula translated, and the command run to translate it.
 In the CSV, these columns contain the actual text.
-In the JSON output, these column contains an index into the formula and tool table declared separately.
+In the JSON output, these columns contain an index into the formula and tool table declared separately.

 exit_status and exit_code are used to indicate if the translator successfully produced an automaton, or if it failed.
 On successful translation, exit_status is equal to "ok" and exit_code is 0.
 If the translation took more time than allowed with the --timeout option, exit_status will contain "timeout" and exit_code will be set to -1.
 Other values are used to diagnose various issues: please check the man-page for ltlcross for a list of them.